Everything you need to know...

 Additional course costs

-Additional costs for Computing courses (PDF, 238.9KB)Legal information
+Additional costs for School of Computing and Digital Technologies (PDF, 600.1KB)Legal information

 Any offer of a place to study is subject to your acceptance of the University’s Terms and Conditions and Student Regulations.